tmds/Tmds.SockJS/README.md

 # Tmds.SockJS
-Tmds.SockJS is a ASP.NET 5 server implementation of the SockJS Protocol.
-The library maintains the standard ASP.NET Websocket interface even when websockets are emulated.
+Tmds.SockJS is an ASP.NET 5 implementation of the SockJS protocol.
+The library maintains the standard ASP.NET WebSocket interface even when websockets are emulated.

 ## Example